telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/asp.net-web-forms-report-viewer/deploying-web-applications.md

 __Optional assemblies:__

 These assemblies add up to the core reporting functionality and should be used only if you need the specific feature.
-They are responsible for additional support formats, database session, retrieving data from an OLAP cube or using the Silverlight report viewer.
+They are responsible for additional support formats, database session, or retrieving data from an OLAP cube.

 * XPS rendering extension requires the __Telerik.Reporting.XpsRendering__ assembly (`Telerik.Reporting.XpsRendering.dll`).
 * DOCX/PPTX/XLSX rendering extensions require `Telerik.Reporting.OpenXmlRendering.dll` and [Third-Party Dependencies]({%slug telerikreporting/using-reports-in-applications/third-party-dependencies%}) (`DocumentFormat.OpenXml.dll v.2.0.5022.0` or above with [binding redirect](https://learn.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/bindingredirect-element?redirectedfrom=MSDN).